vkkhare/fine_grainedVA_pytorch/README.md

 ## Todo

-- [ ] write an efficient version of the retina
+- [ ] Implement attention in bilinear CNN
-- [x] reduce training from 130 epochs to 30 epochs
+- [ ] Transfer code from notebook to script
-- [ ] write custom loss and acc plotter
+- [ ] reproduce results

 ## Abstract